-Supreme Court Blocks Trump's 2020 Census Citizenship Question
+Supreme Court Blocks Trump’s 2020 Census Citizenship Question—For Now

 The justices returned the issue back to the Department of Commerce, which oversees the census, to offer further explanation.
 The high court's decision comes as the Commerce Department has a Sunday deadline to start printing 2020 census materials.

+"Seems totally ridiculous that our government, and indeed Country, cannot ask a basic question of Citizenship in a very expensive, detailed and important Census, in this case for 2020," Trump said.
+"I have asked the lawyers if they can delay the Census, no matter how long, until the United States Supreme Court is given additional information from which it can make a final and decisive decision on this very critical matter.

+"Can anyone really believe that as a great Country, we are not able the ask whether or not someone is a Citizen," the president asked rhetorically.
+"Only in America!"

-Chief Justice John Roberts, a conservative, sided with the court’s liberal justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Elana Kagan.
+Supreme Court Chief Justice John Roberts, a conservative, sided with the court's liberal justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Elana Kagan in blocking the citizenship question.
 Justices Clarence Thomas, Samuel Alito Jr., Neil Gorsuch, and Brett Kavanaugh dissented.

 Roberts wrote in his opinion that "the decision to reinstate a citizenship question cannot be adequately explained in terms of the (Justice Department's) request for improved citizenship data to better enforce the (Voting Rights Act)."